Splash (Colapesce and Dimartino song): Reception

 The song was well received by critics.
 In its review of the Sanremo songs, Rolling Stone Italia gave the song a 10/10, describing the song as their ideal winner, and as a song which "has everything: the musical construction, the lyrics, the unspoken triggering the imagination, the on-stage performance".
 The critic Stefano Benzi referred to the song as "smart, pandering, extremely clever lyrically and in terms of arrangements".
 Fabio Fiume from All Music Italia rated the song 8/10, writing the song is "nostalgic, truthful, ironic, and not least singable".
 The Panorama critic Gabriele Antonucci gave the song a 7,5 rating, putting the song above previous Colapesce-Dimartino's hit "Musica Leggerissima", and noting echoes of Lucio Battisti's 1970s productions, Domenico Modugno's "Vecchio frac" and Franco Battiato's electropop of the early 1980s.
 Gabriele Fazio from Agenzia Giornalistica Italia described the final 10th place at the Sanremo Festival as a "scandal", but praised their Mia Martini Critics' Award win, "not the most important prize but the only prize that counts".

 Music video

 The music video for the song was directed by Salvo "Zavvo" Nicolosi and Giovanni Tomaselli.

+Other versions

+A Spanish version of the song titled "Splash (màs que mares)" featuring Rigoberta Bandini was released in April 2024.
+South Korean crossover trio Penguin In The Water presented a cover version of the song during the singing competition show Phantom Singer.